 7)- Prince Nayef Bin Abdulaziz Airport

-Prince Nayef Bin Abdulaziz Airport is located in the Gassim province.
+Prince Nayef Bin Abdulaziz Airport is located in Gassim province.
 It usually carries out domestic flights of Hail and Riyadh.
 At this moment the airport hosts 15 airlines that conduct 15 destinations in 5 countries.

 The runway of this airport is relatively small and has a length of about 9843 ft.
 General Authority of Civil Aviation established this airport back in 1964.

 This airport is not so big and does not host many individuals.
 However, it acts as a central hub in Saudi Arabia, so has significance.
-Much like the other airports in Saudi Arabia, there are smaller cafeterias, restaurants in it.
+Much like the other airports in Saudi Arabia, there are smaller cafeterias and restaurants in it.
 It also hosts smaller gift centers and car rental offices so as to make the commute for the passenger easy.

-Basic security measures are present at the airport and the trained firefighter crew is also present so as to ensure safe travels for the passengers.
+Basic security measures are present at the airport and the trained firefighter crew is also present so as to ensure safe travel for the passengers.
 Friends, now at the end, we can say that the ”airports in Saudi Arabia” is really a comprehensive topic.

 Final Words, How Many Airports in Saudi Arabia?

 Besides that, if you got some flight delay these airports can serve up to be one of the best spots to wait for your flight or to reschedule them.
-With new hotels opening you can easily stay close to keep an eye on your delayed flights and can also enjoy shopping items.
+With new hotels opening you can easily stay close to keep an eye on your delayed flights and can also enjoy shopping for items.